 Don’t Share Your Login Details

-Where possible, always provide people with the means to create their own separate login to access any software or sites you use.
+At times, you will need to share access to some of your profiles.
+Where possible, you should always provide people with the means to create their own separate login to access any software or sites you use.

 This ensures that:

-- You will be more compliant with GDPR and PCI DSS
+You will be compliant with GDPR and PCI DSS recommendations.

 If you use Create, our Website Administrators Feature is a great example of how you can work with someone without compromising your own login details.
-You are able to delegate site responsibilities, block access to certain pages and invite admins to create their own login details.
-This keeps you compliant with the standards and keeps everyone’s data safe.
+You are able to invite admins to create their own login details, delegate site responsibilities and block access to certain pages and data.
+This keeps you compliant with the data protection standards and keeps everyone’s information safe.

 Know How to Spot Phishing Attempts

-- Check their email address - If they are using PayPal's logo but their email is something like zXY24@paypa1.com, you can assume something is off.
-Look out for letters that have been changed for numbers, and randomly generated sequences of letters, numbers and symbols.
+Check their email address - Look out for letters that have been changed for numbers, and randomly generated sequences of letters, numbers and symbols.
+For example, if an email includes PayPal's logo but their email is something like zXY24@paypa1.com, you can assume something is off.

-- Contact the company by phone - They will be able to confirm with you whether or not the email is phishing or not.
+Contact the company by phone - They will be able to confirm with you whether they have sent you any emails recently and if the email is phishing or not.

-If you find yourself on a new website that you are unsure of, there are a few more tricks you can use to check if they are phishing for your details:
+If you find yourself on a new website that you are unsure of, there are a few more indicators you can check for to determine if someone is phishing for your details:

-- Check to see if they have SSL Encryption - You can tell if they do by the start of the website’s URL.
-Check to see if the URL starts with https:// as opposed to http://
+Check to see if they have SSL Encryption - Your browser will flag unsecure websites to you, but you can double-check by looking at the start of the website’s URL.
+Check for a padlock icon and see if the URL starts with https:// as opposed to http://

-- Don’t trust any pop-ups asking for information - They have been cropping up on legitimate websites as well.
+Don’t trust any pop-ups asking for information - Pop-ups will occur on most websites you visit online.
 It is better to search for a secure page with terms and conditions than to enter any information into a pop-up.

-That’s a very large portion of businesses that have, at the very least, come across a phishing email.
-In some cases, they are extremely difficult to spot.
+Every business will come across a phishing threat at some point.
 That’s why it’s important to be vigilant and have a procedure in place in case of attack.
 Following the points above and making sure the people you work with know how to detect a phishing attempt will help to keep your sensitive data safe.

 Secure Your Website with SSL Encryption